WICG/webmonetization/docs/uphold.md

 ## View activity and claim funds

+The iOS and Android apps show incoming activity in real time; however, the website **does not**.

+There's a delay of **at least one hour** before payments show up in the web interface.
+One hour after you've received at least the minimum claimable amount, Uphold deposits the amount into your account.

+The minimum claimable amount varies based on currency.
+For example, Uphold will not deposit an amount in USD that's less than $0.01.
+If you receive less than $0.01, you won't see the amount in the web interface until your balance reaches $0.01, regardless of how much time has passed.

 ### App

 The app shows incoming activity in real time.
 You can watch the payment streams by tapping **Activity** from the toolbar.